hartnetl/the-sealiest-game-you-will-play-today/README.md

 ### Programmes and Libraries Used

-- [Balsamiq](https://balsamiq.com/tutorials/) - used to build framework.
+- [Balsamiq](https://balsamiq.com/tutorials/) used to build framework.
 - [Chrome devtools](https://developer.chrome.com/docs/devtools/) used for finding quick solutions to design issues and visualising the site on different screen sizes for making media queries.
 - [Font Awesome](https://fontawesome.com/) used to source social media icons
 - [Git](https://git-scm.com/) used for version control of my site and pushing code to GitHub
-- [GitHub](https://github.com/) is the cloud storage system for my projects.
+- [GitHub](https://github.com/) the cloud storage system for my projects.
 The location of this site's repository, and place to deploy site.
-- [GitPod](https://gitpod.io/) is the IDE used to write and preview the code for this website.
+- [GitPod](https://gitpod.io/) the IDE used to write and preview the code for this website.
-- [TinyJPG](https://tinypng.com/) is the site used to compress images used without compromising the quality.
+- [TinyJPG](https://tinypng.com/) used to compress images used without compromising the quality.
+- [Adobe Spark]() used to create the backgrounds.
+- [Coolers]() used to pick my colours for the website

 ### Resources for code

-As a beginner, my project was mostly designed using code provided in the Code Institute lessons and example projects.
-I also used many youtube tutorials for designing quizzes and text based adventure games.
+I relied heavily on the Love Maths project and lessons provided by the Code Institute.
+Before writing my code I researched different tutorials for creating games, and found [this YouTube tutorial](https://www.youtube.com/watch?v=R1S_NhKkvGA) particularly helpful.
-I also referenced [w3schools](https://www.w3schools.com/), [stackoverflow](https://stackoverflow.com/) and [CSS tricks](https://css-tricks.com/) for general hints.
+I also referenced [w3schools](https://www.w3schools.com/), [stackoverflow](https://stackoverflow.com/), [MDN web docs](https://developer.mozilla.org) and [code grepper](https://codegrepper.com) for troubleshooting.

 ## 5 Testing